ADA-research/Sparkle/Documentation/source/platform.md

 ### Slurm

 Slurm settings can be specified in the `Settings/sparkle_settings.ini` file.
 Any setting in the Slurm section not internally recognised by Sparkle will be added to the `sbatch` or `srun` calls.
 It is advised to overwrite the default settings specific to your cluster, such as the option "--partition" with a valid value on your cluster.
 Also, you might have to adapt the default "--mem-per-cpu" value to your system.
-For example, your Slurm section in the `settings.ini` could look like:
+For example, your Slurm section in the `sparkle_settings.ini` could look like:

 ```
 [slurm]